 By joining together in a collective effort to move money away from fossil fuels and toward clean energy, Jewish institutions, alongside many others calling for change, can use finance to help turn the tide of the climate crisis.

-• Banks are where we deposit our personal or institutional money for safekeeping.
+- Banks are where we deposit our personal or institutional money for safekeeping.
 Most banks take the money we deposit and lend it out to multinational corporations, local businesses, and others.
 Every major U.S. bank includes coal, oil, and gas companies in their lending portfolio.
+Chase, Citi, and Bank of America have invested more in fossil fuels than any other global banks since the signing of the Paris Agreement.

 We support a responsible phaseout of fossil fuels aligned with what experts tell us is needed to meet the Paris Agreement goal of keeping global warming below 1.5°C/2.7 °F:

-It’s important to remember that moving our investments from fossil fuels to clean energy is not the same as immediately ceasing fossil fuel production.
+It’s also important to remember that moving our investments from fossil fuels to clean energy is not the same as immediately ceasing fossil fuel production.
 Alarmist claims are hallmarks of the fossil fuel industry PR strategy of denial and delay.
-Instead, we’re holding financial institutions to their own climate pledges.
+Instead, moving our money away from fossil fuels aligns our investments with our Jewish values and helps hold financial institutions to their own climate pledges.

 You are in the driver’s seat.
 You’ll work with your investment committee, CFO, investment advisor, and/or bank representative to make a thorough accounting of your investments.
 You’ll work through them one-by-one to identify where exactly your money is invested, develop a phased plan for moving any money invested in fossil fuels to funds or products that screen out fossil fuels, and consider investing in clean energy solutions.

 The good news: There are a lot of resources out there.
-Visit the dayenu.org/climateinvest for additional information.
-There are also plenty of organizations – some of which are profiled in the report – that have already embarked on or completed this journey and can share what they’ve learned along the way.
+Visit dayenu.org/climateinvest for additional information.
+There are also plenty of organizations – some of which are profiled in Dayenu’s All Our Might report – that have already embarked on or completed this journey and can share what they’ve learned along the way.
 Your financial advisor or asset manager can also help.
 And if you’re looking for more assistance, reach-out to [email protected] for recommended financial experts who have experience in fossil-free investing.

 It’s your choice.
 Asset managers are gaining fluency with socially responsible investing (SRI), including investing with climate in mind.
 In fact, some estimate that a third of all investment dollars are now invested with an eye toward social responsibility.
 Just as your financial advisor or asset manager should take the time to understand your institution’s financial needs, they can also help ensure your institution’s values and investment decisions are aligned.
 A growing number of asset managers do exactly that, and have even built teams to help develop climate-safe investment funds that screen out fossil fuels, and funds that expressly invest in clean energy and climate solutions.